Skip to content

 User Research

-01. Generative User Interviews:
+01. Generative User Interviews (Open ended questions):

 During the interviews, I included a task-based activity where participants explored the platform in real time while I observed their behaviour.
 Watching them navigate first-hand gave me valuable insights into what content they look for, how they try to find it, and where they face difficulties.
 This generative research helped us understand user expectations and pain points, while also highlighted opportunities to improve and create a more user-centred discovery experience.